Managing Director, Sustainability & Social Impact

 Mike holds a Masters in Public Affairs and Strategic Communication from The George Washington University and a Bachelors in Political Science and History from the University of California, Davis.

 A firm believer that you must ‘know the world if you wish to save the world,’ Mike is an avid traveler and adventurer.
 He spent a year living and volunteering in a community in Bogotá, Colombia, and has visited more than 30 countries across 5 continents — most recently making the trek to Everest Base Camp in Nepal.

 Supply Chain /

-Monday and Tuesday at SB'19 Detroit were full of rich discussions from brands, technology providers and alliances driving holistic changes in supply chains and other complex systems — and shining light on problems along the way. - 1 month ago
+SB'19 Detroit was full of rich discussions from brands, technology providers and alliances driving holistic changes in supply chains and other complex systems — and shining light on problems along the way. - 3 months ago

 Behavior Change /

 SB’19 Detroit was off to an engaging start this week, with powerhouses including